-The SUNY ESF Center for Cultural Landscape Preservation, based in the Department of Landscape Architecture, supports the education of landscape architects and students in related professions as best stewards of the cultural environment.
+The ESF Center for Cultural Landscape Preservation, based in the Department of Landscape Architecture, supports the education of landscape architects and students in related professions as best stewards of the cultural environment.
 The Center brings together interdisciplinary expertise from across ESF, the National Park Service, state parks, and other partners to address challenges in preserving our landscape heritage.

 Simulation by CCLP research assistant Chris Anderson of proposed treatment for the main entrance gates, 2016.
 The simulation illustrated one of the treatment recommendations in a cultural landscape report for the cemetery.

 Students, ESF faculty, and NPS staff participants

 Eleanor Roosevelt National Historic Site, Hyde Park, New York: Students, ESF faculty, and NPS staff participants in final review of cultural landscape preservation studio at ESF, 2008.
 The studio produced design concepts for the restoration and rehabilitation of the historic landscape as part of a cultural landscape report.

 Chancellorsville Battlefield, Spotsylvania, Virginia: ESF students in a landscape architecture studio being introduced to the site by NPS park staff, 2015.
 The studio produced design concepts for the historic battle held as part of treatment recommendations for a cultural landscape report prepared through the CCLP.